Back

 Openness when something goes wrong in healthcare: the patient and the young doctor

-The theme of the fifth Adrienne Cullen lecture is "The Patient and the Young Doctor”.
+The theme of the fifth Adrienne Cullen lecture was "The Patient and the Young Doctor”.
 What is the role of a young doctor when something goes wrong in healthcare and what does he or she need to deal with it properly?
 Patients in a university medical center, in addition to interacting with nurses, primarily interact with doctors in training to become specialists (aios).
 These young doctors are in training and are supervised in this by a medical specialist (supervisor).
 The young doctor is the link between the patient/close relatives and the medical specialist.

 Program